- MMC.exe is built-in to every version of Windows since 2000 but some users received the MMC.exe blocked for your protection error.

-- There is a going to be a warning message shown about your device being at risk once you have turned the SmartScreen protection off.
-You shouldn’t be bothered by the same if you are ready to take the risk.
+- There is going to be a warning message shown about your device being at risk once you have turned the SmartScreen protection off (You shouldn’t be bothered by it if you are ready to take the risk).

 - Consent to any confirmation box that shows up.

-There are chances of Computer Management being blocked by SmartScreen.
+There are chances that SmartScreen blocks Computer Management.
 To fix Mmc.exe blocked for your protection error, disable SmartScreen and see if it works.

-This should be it.
-However, if your PC is used by another user who also enjoys administrator status, you will have to make sure that the account has Computer Management in Group Policy enabled.
-Here is how you do it.
+If your PC is used by another user who also enjoys administrator status, you will have to make sure that the account has Computer Management in Group Policy enabled.
+Follow the next solution to see how you do it.